SimranS22/AzureSWAdemo/README.md

 ## Section 1: Create a repository

-**Why do this section?**

-Microsoft Cloud Advocates have created a template GitHub repository (or repo) specially for Microsoft Learn Student Ambassadors to use for this technical onboarding experience.
-When you append /generate to the end of the repo URL, you are telling GitHub that you want to generate a new repository, and use the provided repo as a template for the repo you generate.
-This template repository has the content and styling definitions that allow you to create a web application that can serve as your online resume.

 This article uses a GitHub template repository to make it easy for you to get started.
 The template features a starter app used to deploy using Azure Static Web Apps.

 1. Navigate to the following location to create a new repository: https://github.com/SimranS22/AzureSWAdemo/generate